 The Treasurer has announced some loosening of super contributions rules for older Australians, with the changes are intended to have effect from the 2020-21 financial year.

 - From July 1, 2020 Australians aged 65 and 66 will be able to make voluntary superannuation contributions, both concessional and non-concessional, without meeting the Work Test.
 This will align the Work Test with the eligibility age for the Age Pension.
 [Note that under a Budget 2021 proposal, the work test is also to be removed on non-concessional or salary sacrifice super contributions by persons aged 67 to 74.]

 - The age limit for spouse contributions will be increased from 69 to 74 years.

 - The age limit for access to the bring-forward arrangements is extended to those aged 65 and 66.

-The Coronavirus response comprised a number of measures announced and legislated beginning in March 2020 and subsequently include a number of measures which extend into 2020-21 year.
+The Coronavirus response comprised a number of measures announced and legislated beginning from March 2020.
+A number of measures extend into the 2020-21 year and beyond.

 For an overview of the measures see: Coronavirus response measures.